natcap/invest.users-guide/source/sdr.rst

 De Vente J, Poesen J, Verstraeten G, Govers G, Vanmaercke M, Van Rompaey, A., Boix-Fayos C., 2013.
 Predicting soil erosion and sediment yield at regional scales: Where do we stand?
 Earth-Science Rev. 127 16–29

 FAO, 2006.
 Guidelines for soil description - Fourth edition.
 Rome, Italy.

+Hamel, P., Chaplin-Kramer, R., Sim, S., Mueller, C. 2015.
+A new approach to modeling the sediment retention service (InVEST 3.0): Case study of the Cape Fear catchment, North Carolina, USA.
+Science of the Total Environment 524–525 (2015) 166–177.

 Hughes, A.O., Prosser, I.P., 2003.
 Gully and Riverbank erosion mapping for the Murray-Darling Basin.
 Canberra, ACT.